Stakeholder Theory Overview

 Applying the Stakeholder Approach to your Business

 We've presented the stakeholder theory as one of a number of different strategic models that you can apply to help your organization succeed.
 You may even have found your way to this post from our popular 5 of the Best Strategy Frameworks post.

 But I'll say upfront that the best way to apply the stakeholder theory model to your business is in conjunction with another business framework.
 That's because the stakeholder theory model isn't really a strategic framework - it won't help you to innovate or grow your business directly.

 Instead, it's more like a way of running your business, in a manner that's aligned to your own personal values.

 Step 1: Define Your Stakeholders

-Whom do you care about?
-Who will be impacted by the work your organization does?
+The normative approach is to examine the function of your organization and then decide who you care about.
+Who will be impacted by your work and activities?
+Which constituencies is your board of directors willing to consider?
 List them out in simple bullet point form - you should have at least 5 or 6 and possibly many more.